 The four Daphne class submarines are older and smaller than the Agosta’s but their 8 forward and 4 stern firing torpedo tubes make for an impressive first strike on a group of targets.
 Used primarily for costal patrolling on both the Mediterranean and the Atlantic coast of Spain.

 |S 64||Narval||Tied Up|

 AOR A-14 Patiño

-The new ship, and new type for the Spanish Fleet is the Fast Replenishment Oiler (AOR) Patiño.
+A new ship, and new type for the Spanish Fleet is the Fast Replenishment Oiler (AOR) Patiño.
 Designed specifically to provide mission support to the Príncipe de Asturias aircraft carrier and its escort, allowing them to venture globally rather than being confined to the Mediterranean and Eastern Atlantic or relying on allies.
-This ship was historically commissioned in 1995 but in Northern Fury with funds freed up by not purchasing the American amphibious ships, she was laid down a year earlier and commissioned 18 months earlier than in the real world.
+This ship was historically commissioned in 1995 but in Northern Fury with funds freed up by not purchasing American amphibious ships, she was laid down a year earlier and commissioned 18 months earlier than in the real world.
 A sister ship, the Cantabria (A15) is planned but not yet ordered.